shay-o/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1 - By Shay
+# Reproducible Research: Peer Assessment 1 - By ShayO

 ## Loading packages and data